The AI Services Wave: Lessons from Palantir in The New Age of AI

 We started this way by necessity.
 While Palantir had a strong product, including an advanced data integration platform, revisioning database, and more, we (unsurprisingly) didn’t have much experience with the complexities of workflows or data sources of our early defense and intelligence customers.
 That necessity became our unfair advantage.
 We iterated and extended our platform alongside our customers, improving their mission effectiveness by understanding their needs, and improving our products by abstracting those needs into universal components we could then apply to other problems.
 We ‘productized’ our services.
 Year over year, the labor and configuration required to establish value have decreased, while the scope of what Palantir can do has exploded.
 What’s been consistent throughout is that services have supported product revenue, not vice versa.
 This remains unintuitive for people who think a business must be one thing or the other.

-Our success relied on boldness and talent, and a unique approach to mapping customers’ data and processes and encoding it in our solutions.
-We call this map an ontology, and it enabled us to serve the world’s largest organizations, where outcomes require complex workflows across numerous functions, systems, and data formats.
+Our success relied on boldness and talent, and we also developed a unique approach to mapping customers’ data and processes and encoding it in our solutions.
+We call this map an ontology.
+It enabled us to serve the world’s largest organizations, where outcomes require complex workflows across numerous functions, systems, and data formats.
 But it’s only possible through a depth of customer partnership unimaginable to classic “product” companies.
 A “product” approach works best when solving a common pain point for countless customers (like payment processing).
-When serving the world’s most complex organizations, a special operations “services” mentality is what actually lets you build complete solutions that, in the end, are worth more than out-of-the-box products.
+When serving the world’s most complex organizations, a special operations “services” mentality is what lets you build complete solutions that, in the end, are worth more to your customers than out-of-the-box products.

 Services are cool now?